ReeceRenninger/city-explorer/README.md

 Finish time: 14:51

-Actual time needed to complete:
+Actual time needed to complete: 126 minutes

 03/20/2023 14:23 - Application is now fully connecting to LocationIQ to get city information and display lat, lon, and image.
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: